AnantB123/n8n-automations/img search to discord/Readme.md

 * You can modify the number of images fetched or use filters (e.g., color, type, size).
 * For stability, it’s recommended to limit to **1 image per request** to avoid API rate limits.

----

-## 🧑‍💻 Author

-Created by [Your Name]
-Part of an ongoing learning series exploring **automation, APIs, and workflow integration** with n8n.